Mighty Networks vs Kajabi Comparison

 Ongoing Development & Ownership

-As with any platform-as-a-service tool, there is a lack of full ownership of your content and setup because you’re building your business on rented land.
-Meaning Kajabi and Mighty Networks own the space.
+As with any platform, there is a lack of full ownership of your content and setup because you’re building your business on rented land.
+In this case, Kajabi and Mighty Networks own the space.

-Mighty Networks came to market in 2017 as a social network.
+Mighty Networks came to market in 2017 as a social network, built around community.
 They’ve since pivoted to support website building, online courses, and programs.

-Kajabi has been around since 2010 and they’ve always had a focus on offering a simple to use all-in-one, platform-as-a-service system.
+Kajabi has been around since 2010 and they’ve always had a focus on offering a simple to use all-in-one, platform.
+They offer course delivery, sales, and marketing.

-They continue to maintain their features and stay current with the platform-as-a-service offerings and industry.
+They continue to maintain their features and stay current with the platform and industry.

 The major drawback of both Kajabi and Mighty Networks is that it’s not open source.
 Meaning that you cannot export and move your setup.
 If you select either of these options, you’re ‘building on rented land’ not on an open-source option such as WordPress where you’d ‘own that land’.